 It was a treat to hear about a very happy day.

-Geo: Thank you for the wishes and the read Jerry.
+Geo: Thank you for the good wishes, Jerry.
 (It’s Party Time)

 You said your daughters were giving your a toast and roast birthday celebration and they really lived up to their word by your comments.
 How wonderful to have so many ol’ friends who love you so much that they flew all the way to San Diego to toast you and be there for you.
 Now that shows what type of friend you are too!

 Congratulations and remember “Age is a number and ours is unlisted.”